ThoughtChewer/bible_studies/content/Bible Study 2 - Creation.md

 	- Meaning
 		- So humanity is created in God's image.
 Then the poem transition from humanity (singular) to male and female (multiple).
 So part of God's image is represented in the unity of the multiple and not just in the individual.
 - Day 7
-	- Day 7 never ends.
+	- Day 7 has no literary ending.
+So it continues on forever.
 		- Important for note in [[Bible Study 2 - Creation#^creation-idea|next section]].
 ### Things that might be unfamiliar to American readers:
 - Understanding Hebrew writings can be difficult.